 And the moment I began to understand the reasons for my limiting beliefs and performance nerves, they lost their power over me.

-I decided to go back to University to study psychology and cognitive coaching.
+I decided to go back to University to study psychology and cognitive behavioural coaching.
 Understanding the human mind and neuroscience not only gave me the ability to work on my own mindset (with the help of many amazing tutors and coaches along the way), but first and foremost to understand why some of my students were struggling.

 Today, I run a successful coaching studio and work as a vocal performance specialist for the University of the Highlands and Islands.
 My past and present clients include singers and actors in critically acclaimed films (British Independent Film Awards, Cannes Film Festival/Palme d’Or), recording artists and professional performers in Musical Theatre, Pop/Rock and Scottish Traditional Music/Folk, but also writers, speakers and visual artists like photographers.